MicrosoftDocs/cpp-docs.tr-tr/docs/data/oledb/schema-rowset-classes-and-typedef-classes.md

 |m_bIsLong|IS_LONG|
 |m_bBestMatch|BEST_MATCH|

-## <a name="creferentialconstraints-creferentialconstraintinfo"></a><a name="referentialconstraint"></a>Creferentialkýsýtlamalarý, Creferentialconstraintınfo
+## <a name="creferentialconstraints-creferentialconstraintinfo"></a><a name="referentialconstraint"></a> Creferentialkýsýtlamalarý, Creferentialconstraintınfo

-Parametre sınıfını `CReferentialConstraintInfo`uygulamak için `CReferentialConstraints` typedef sınıfını çağırın.
+`CReferentialConstraints`Parametre sınıfını uygulamak için typedef sınıfını çağırın `CReferentialConstraintInfo` .

 ### <a name="remarks"></a>Açıklamalar